T is for Topps, Part 2: 1960-1963

 The 1963 Topps set is another tough one.
 Its colored borders are slightly more forgiving of wear than 1962′s black borders, but this is another set I would try to get in high grade.

-There are a lot of short prints in the 1963 Topps set, and they are marked in the Vintage Football Card Gallery.
+There are a lot of short prints in the 1963 Topps set; they are marked in the Vintage Football Card Gallery.
 That tells only part of the story, though.
 Many of the short prints–in particular some of the Steelers and Redskins–are practically impossible to find well-centered.
-I suspect that the problem cards were on the edges of the sheets, but I have not seen an uncut sheet, so I can’t verify that.
+Most of the problem cards were on the edges of the sheets.
+You can see what the sheets looked like on my 1963 Topps virtual uncut sheet page.

 There is one bit of innovation in the 1963 Topps set.
 The backs have questions with hidden answers, like some scratch-off cards.
 (See S is for Scratch-Offs.)
 You don’t scratch them to see the answers, though.
 Instead, you hold a piece of red cellophane over them.
 I used to have a bit of the red cellophane, which I assume came in a pack with the cards, but I can’t locate it now.
 I might never know the answers to these questions.